L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 - Highlights the weakness of MAC-based security mechanisms.
 - More robust solutions (e.g., 802.1X) are necessary to prevent spoofing attacks.

-I did it also on my Main desktop.
-Which is Qubes 4.2, as part of my Initial Anonymizing Procedure.
+Note: I did it also on my Main desktop.
+Which is on Qubes 4.2 at Dom0 level, as part of my Initial Anonymizing Procedure.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010